xogroup/kapacitor-configmap-listener/API.md

 // Dataset collected within the retention policy var measurement string
 // Optional where filter
-var where_filter = lambda: TRUE
+var whereFilter = lambda: TRUE
-// Optional list of group by dimensions var groups = ['host']
 // Field data to use for the processing var field string
 // The time scale to calculate the average against